lukso-network/docs/docs/guides/key-manager/03-giving-permissions.md

   let payload = await universalProfile.methods
     .setData(
       [
-        KEYS.PERMISSIONS + bobAddress.substr(2), // allow Bob to setData on your UP
+        KEYS.PERMISSIONS + bobAddress.substr(2), // allow Bob to setData on our UP
         KEYS.PERMISSIONS_ARRAY, // length of AddressPermissions[]
         KEYS.PERMISSIONS_ARRAY.slice(0, 34) +
           '00000000000000000000000000000001', // add Bob's address into the list of permissions